 Introduction

 The specific pairing of these bases—adenine with thymine (A-T) and cytosine with guanine (C-G)—is fundamental to the structure and function of DNA.
+The sequence of one strand dictates the sequence of the other, making DNA replication and transcription processes accurate and reliable.
 This pairing ensures that the two strands of the DNA molecule are complementary.
-The sequence of one strand dictates the sequence of the other, making DNA replication and transcription processes accurate and reliable.
 The discovery of this base pairing by James Watson and Francis Crick in 1953 revolutionized biology, providing a clear understanding of how genetic information is stored and passed on.

 Comprehensive Overview of DNA Structure and Base Pairing